ijazahmadraoof/ct-nifti-boundary-pipeline/docs/project_notes.md

 ## Optional Future Extensions

-Possible extensions, if they become useful for a specific research or job requirement:
+Possible extensions, if they become useful for a specific engineering or research requirement:

 - interactive 3D visualization
 - an optional lightweight GUI